Aswinvt/Embedded_Systems_Basics/Learn_Basics/README.md

 # Embedded Systems Basics

-This is a set of codes done on 8051(AT89S52 and AT89S8253), ATMEGA32, PIC16f877A, LPC21XX and LPC17XX during my learning period.
+This is a set of codes done on 8051(AT89S52 and AT89S8253), ATMEGA32, PIC16f877A and LPC21XX during my learning period.
 It also contains the simulation files for proteus.

 ### Prerequisites